-Bus accident lawsuits are incredibly complicated, require detailed evidence and a thorough understanding of South Carolina’s laws.
+Bus accident lawsuits are incredibly complicated and require detailed evidence and a thorough understanding of South Carolina’s laws.
 However, with the Hughey Law Firm’s help, you do not have to tackle these challenging legal procedures yourself.

 Our lawyers could:

-- Discuss what happened, answer any question you have, and go over your legal options.
+- Discuss what happened, answer any questions you have, and go over your legal options.

-- Conduct a thorough investigation of the accident, gather critical evidence, and interview relevant witnesses that can help show liability and damages.
+- Conduct a thorough investigation of the accident, gather critical evidence, and interview relevant witnesses who can help show liability and damages.